Meet the Committee

 I grew up in North Wales, started out in a riding school, and attended the Northern Racing College in Doncaster when I was 16, hoping to pursue a career in racing.
 However after some thought I settled for riding out for local National Hunt Trainers and breaking yards, alongside studying and completing my BHS exams.
 In 2008 I became a student at Ingestre stables and came away 4 months later with enough exams to give me a platform to attempt to go it alone in the equestrian world.
 I gained my BHSI when I was 25, in 2014, and also hold a first class honours degree in Equine Science and Welfare, something that has led me to become a part-time lecturer for the Equine Degree at Glyndwr University in North Wales which I find very rewarding.
 I am also enjoying my role as a BHS Assessor, alongside freelance coaching, riding, and breeding a small number of competition horses & ponies.

-I am very lucky to have a small yard on the outskirts of Chester that I run alongside my partner Alice who is also a BHSI.
+I live in North Wales at Clwydian Stud which I run with my partner Alice who is also a BHSI.
 I am a huge National Hunt racing enthusiast and aim to organise more racing-themed trips for the F&I in the future.